joergschultzelutter/secure-aprs-bastion-bot/docs/secure-aprs-bastion-bot.md

 | `sabb_totp_cache_max_entries`  | `int` | `250`                      | Defines the maximum number of callsign/TOTP entries that are checked for ingress duplicates.                                                                                            |
 | `sabb_totp_cache_time_to_live` | `int` | `300` (5 mins)             | Sets the life span for a dupe detection's dictionary entry (unit of measure = seconds).                                                                                                 |

+> [!TIP]
+> `secure-aprs-bastion-bot` automatically detects whether the `sabb_command_config_file` configuration file has changed and re-reads it if necessary.
+This means that it is not necessary to restart the bot when the configuration file `sabb_command_config_file` is changed.

 The respective section from `core-aprs-client`'s config file lists as follows: